 Sensitivity – Advanced Adenomas: 22%

-ColoGuard® is an FDA approved test (2016) for colorectal cancer by checking gene mutations and methylations from stool DNA.
+ColoGuard® is an FDA-approved test (2014) for colorectal cancer by checking gene mutations and methylations from stool DNA.

 Sensitivity – Colorectal Cancer: 92.3%

-ColoScape™ is a novel multigene mutation biomarker qPCR-based assay for qualitative detection of colorectal cancer (CRC) associated somatic mutations in the genes that are frequently mutated in colon cancer patients and are responsible for aberrant colonic epithelial cell proliferation.
+ColoScape™ is a novel multigene mutationg gene panel qPCR-based assay for the qualitative detection of colorectal cancer (CRC)-associated somatic mutations in the genes that are frequently mutated in colon cancer patients and that are responsible for aberrant colonic epithelial cell proliferation.

 ColoScape™ is Optimal for Liquid Biopsy